Substituting ANSI characters for UOMs

 - Press on the numeric keypad.

-- Hold the 0 (zero), followed by the ANSI Code.
+- Hold the key and type 0 (zero), followed by the ANSI Code.
 For example, to type

 On laptop keyboards without a numeric keypad